flatpickles/sketchbook/docs/beta-testing.md

 -   Do you like the fork, update, and publish model for using Sketchbook?
 Unconventional, but effective?
 -   Should the `main` branch have demo projects, so you have something to look at as soon as you create your fork?
 Currently demo projects exist on the `demo` branch to keep things clean & simple, but there's a tradeoff there.
 -   Do you need any other parameter types or styles?
+-   Would you rather `time` params provided by Sketchbook arrive in seconds or milliseconds?
+(My intuition is milliseconds, but REGL uses seconds...)

+**Project Subtypes**

+-   For the existing P5 support, do you like the design?
+What else might you need?
+-   For the existing shader art support, same questions! (this is an [MVP](https://github.com/flatpickles/sketchbook/issues/146), but I'd like to build it out further)